AlexRaudvee/JBG050_Group_8/README.md

 2. `config.py` - file with configurations that should be changed in your environment.
 3. `.gitignore` - files which are going to be ignored during your push actions
 4. `LICENSE` - license of the project (dev) just in case

+## How to Run

+1. Download this repository or clone
+2. Create environment
+3. Load the retirements by using ```pip install -r requirements```
+4. Add the `data` folder in your working directory
+5. Run the `exploration.py` file